 Choose the extracted ovf file and follow the process of importing, accepting the default values.
 Importing may take some minutes to finish.
-After the import process is done, the "ModuLand Image" is listed under your images, and you can start the virtual machine, as shown below.
+After the import process is done, the

-1ovf stands for Open Virtualization Format.
+&lt;sup>1ovf stands for Open Virtualization Format.
 If you are already familiar with a virtualization software capable of using ovf images (such as VMWare), you may also use that software for importing and running the image.
 However, here we restrict ourselves to only give instructions for the free VirtualBox software.
+Please note that the ovf image provided here has certain convenience features (via the VirtualBox Guest Additions) installed which are only available when using VirtualBox.